hellosoni/finalproject/workflow_notes/6_Alignment.md

-# Alignment with STAR aligner
+# Alignment with STAR aligner for single paired reads

 ```
 #Generate genome indexes of the reference genome